GeZhouyang/FSD/README.md

 >  Note: The original FSD code contains a few minor errors in the lubrication and mobility calculations.
 >  Also, there was a bug causing memory leaks in the preconditioner.
->  This version fixes these issues and tries to improve the overall implementation in performance and clarity.
+>  This version fixes these issues and tries to improve the overall performance and clarity.

-A brief summary of the main files for the plugin is given below.
+A brief summary of the main files is given below.
 Deterministic hydrodynamics:

 >	- Stokes.cc			        : C++ module to set up the method and run the integrator
 >	- Stokes.cu			        : Driver function for integration